MrGiddy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## task 5
 Write a script that adds execute permission to the owner of the file "hello" in current working directory

+## task 6
+Write a script that adds execute permission to the owner and group owner, and read permission to other users, to the file "hello"